scifio/scifio/README.md

 This core package supports parsing pixels and metadata for a collection of open formats.
-Additional formats can be supported simply by downloading SCIFIO plug-ins and including them in your project.
+Additional formats can be supported simply by downloading SCIFIO plugins and including them in your project.

 Purpose